Home > Art Galleries >

 169 Newbury St; 617-266-1108; website

-Drawings, paintings, prints, photos, sculpture, and ceramics by contemporary artists from all over the world - especially African, Japanese, and European artists.
+Drawings, paintings, prints, photos, sculpture, and ceramics by contemporary artists from all over the world - especially African, Israeli, Japanese, and European artists.

-The gallery offers informative and interesting audio tours on two of its floors.
+Pucker Gallery offers informative and interesting audio tours on two of its floors.

 Within its three very fine antique furniture and decorative art galleries, Boston's Marcoz Antiques includes many treasures that cross over into the "art" category.

-Although the focus is on 18th to 20th century European furnishings, you'll also find many wonderful pieces of art, especially 3-dimensional pieces, that will fit perfectly with period decor but also look
+Although the focus is on 18th to 20th century European furnishings, you'll also find many wonderful pieces of art, especially 3-dimensional pieces, that will fit perfectly with period decor but also look.

 The high-regarded Nielsen Gallery, a Boston presence since 1963, showcases and supports contemporary artists whose work tends to be experimental and avant-garde.